nicocrm/aqueduct-sync/README.md

     },
     // in prepare, we can reference all fields from the local source, but fields that are not
     // listed in fields will be removed
+    // the record will have the "unmapped" (local) names
     // this will be called for new records, even before they are actually inserted in the store,
     // so it should not be an expensive operation (or it should be cached)
     // it must return a record, not a promise